madhanl6/ML-Template/README.md

 ## Contributing

 Contributions are welcome!
-If anyone have suggestions for improvements or additional features, please open an issue or submit a pull request.
+If you have suggestions for improvements or additional features, please open an issue or submit a pull request.
+This updated README provides a comprehensive overview of the changes made to the project structure and how to use the script effectively.
+Feel free to modify any sections further to better suit your project needs!